 One of the most necessary items you need to bring is your underwear.
 It’ll keep you hygienic during your journey up the mountain.

-Bring some pairs of clean underwear with you and opt for synthetic or merino wool material—a softer and thinner wool version.
-The merino wool has a natural odor resistance, wet insulation, moisture-wicking, and most importantly, fast drying.
+Bring some clean underwear and opt for synthetic or merino wool material—a softer and thinner wool version.
+The Merino wool has a natural odour resistance, wet insulation, moisture-wicking, and, most importantly, fast drying.

-Packing list for Kilimanjaro: Trekking shorts or trousers
+Packing list for Kilimanjaro: Trekking shorts or hiking trousers

 Quick-dry, quality shorts or trousers are preferable on your Kilimanjaro adventure.
 Trekking trousers have several compartments and can be converted into shorts for a more comfortable hike.

-Take at least two pairs of these trousers with you for a more comfy trek.
+Take at least two pairs of these trousers for a more comfy trek.

 Now, let’s talk about footwear.